ether/etherpad-lite/doc/plugins.md

 for how to export a function.

 For the module name you can omit the `.js` suffix, and if the file is `index.js` you can use just the directory name.
+You can also omit the module name entirely, in which case it defaults to the plugin name (e.g., `ep_example`).

-You can also omit the function name and separating colon.
+You can also omit the function name.
 If you do, Etherpad will look for an exported function whose name matches the name of the hook (e.g., `authenticate`).

-You cannot omit the function name if the module name contains a colon.
+If either the module name or the function name is omitted (or both), the colon may also be omitted unless the provided module name contains a colon.
+(So if the module name is `C:\foo.js` then the hook function specification with the function name omitted would be `"C:\\foo.js:"`.)

-For example, all of the following will cause the `authorize` hook to call the `exports.authorize` function in `index.js` from the `ep_example` plugin:
+Examples: Suppose the plugin name is `ep_example`.
+All of the following are equivalent, and will cause the `authorize` hook to call the `exports.authorize` function in `index.js` from the `ep_example` plugin:

 * `"authorize": "ep_example/index.js:authorize"`
+* `"authorize": "ep_example/index.js:"`
 * `"authorize": "ep_example/index.js"`
 * `"authorize": "ep_example/index:authorize"`
+* `"authorize": "ep_example/index:"`
 * `"authorize": "ep_example/index"`
 * `"authorize": "ep_example:authorize"`
+* `"authorize": "ep_example:"`
 * `"authorize": "ep_example"`
+* `"authorize": ":authorize"`
+* `"authorize": ":"`
+* `"authorize": ""`

 ### Client hooks and server hooks